 Diabetes by the Numbers

-- Diabetes is the seventh leading cause of death in the US.
+- Diabetes is the eighth leading cause of death in the US.

 - Diabetes is the number 1 cause of kidney failure, lower-limb amputations, and adult-onset blindness.

-- In the last 20 years, the number of adults diagnosed with diabetes has more than tripled as the American population has aged and become more overweight or obese.
+- In the last 20 years, the number of adults diagnosed with diabetes has more than doubled as the American population has aged and become more overweight or obese.